 How do I make payments?

-The cost of a children’s school dinner is £2.70.
-The school offers the facility for parents to make payments online using School Gateway.
+The cost of a children’s school dinner is £2.85.
+The school offers the facility for parents to make payments and pre-order meals online using School Grid.
 School meals must be paid for in advance.
-Please ensure you include an up to date email address on your admission forms to enable you to use School Gateway.
-The link to set up your account can be found on the school website.
+Please ensure you include an up to date email address on your admission forms to enable you to use School Grid.

 Free School Meals